-GCJD was back in Beirut, Lebanon to work with journalists to help them understand the important role they play when covering the arts and cultures beat.
+GCJD was back in Beirut, Lebanon to work with journalists to help them understand the important role they play when covering the arts and culture beat.
 The center again joined forces with the Samir Kassir Foundation to host a two day conference.

 Journalists, artists, and professionals from the Lebanon, Jordan, Syria, Palestine, the UK, the Netherlands, France ,Spain and the U-S attended the conference to share insights and experiences.
 Trainers and speakers were brought from Europe, Lebanon, the Middle East and the United States.
 The conference consisted of workshops for journalists bookended by panel discussions that were open to the public.